 Thin and square-jawed, Ben moves urgently.
 He’s fished nails out of a kitchen drawer and now he’s searching for something, anything, that can be used to barricade the doors and windows.
 His only companion, a blond woman still wearing her coat, is scared witless.
 She seems almost paralyzed by the terror unfolding beyond the farmhouse porch.
 But not Ben.
-He’s in charge, ready to fight to save his own life—and hers—from the mounting threat: a staggering hoard of blood-thirsty zombies.
+He’s in charge, ready to fight to save his own life—and hers—from the mounting threat: a staggering horde of blood-thirsty zombies.

-It’s an early scene from the 1968 monster movie classic, “Night of the Living Dead.”
+It’s an early scene from the 1968 monster movie classic “Night of the Living Dead.”
 The film catapulted its maker, George A. Romero, into the realm of horror royalty.

 Yet, actor Duane Jones, who played the courageous protagonist, Ben, isn’t nearly as well known as the film he helped make into a genre-defining masterpiece.
 Few at the University of Pittsburgh even knew he was an alumnus.

 That is, until about a year and half ago, when an accidental introduction put a group of Pitt film students on the path to discovery.

 In spring of 2020, Pitt students Owen Gambill and Nate Kohler set about making a documentary, “George Romero & Pittsburgh: The Early Years.”
 They were joined later in the fall by student Aditi Sridhar.